 Pack fun snacks

 One of the best things about a drive-in movie is that you can bring in your own food.
-We pop our own popcorn and pick up sodas and candy at the grocery store.
-You can bring pizza, a picnic, or anything your family likes.
+We pop our own popcorn and pick up sodas, pizza, or candy before we arrive.

-Once you're in the theater, don't plan to leave for treats.
-Our drive-in does not allow re-entry, but does sell snacks.
+Once you're inside, don't plan to leave for treats.
+Our drive-in does not allow re-entry but it does sell snacks.

 Pack camp chairs or lawn chairs

 We park our van backward, open the hatch, and lay the back bench flat.
-We pile blankets and pillows for the kids and my husband and I sit in camp chairs in front.
-If you have a passenger car or van, camp chairs are a good way to ensure that you have a good view.
+We pile blankets and pillows in the back for the kids.
+My husband and I sit in camp chairs.

 If you have a truck, then you can really get creative.
 I've seen mattresses and love seats in the backs of trucks at the drive-in movie theater.
-Because of their height, vans and trucks are often not allowed in the first few rows of theater parking.
+Because of their height, vans and trucks may not be allowed in the first few rows of theater parking.

 Pack jackets or blankets

-I always get a little cold after I've been sitting in the dark for awhile, regardless of how hot it might have been earlier.
-Bring something to keep everyone warm after the sun goes down.
+I always get cold after I've been sitting in the dark for a while, regardless of how hot it was during the day.
+Bring jackets and blankets to keep everyone warm after the sun goes down.